afenteva/chemorefractory_HGSC/README.md

    cd chemorefractory_HGSC```

 ## Data Availability
-All raw DNA sequencing data are submitted to the European Genome-phenome Archive (EGA) under study accession number EGAS00001006775.
-Raw bulk RNA sequencing data are deposited in the EGA under study accession number EGAS00001004714.
-Through EGA, these raw sequencing data can be made available to qualified researchers.
-Quantified signals for t-CycIF data will be available in Synapse upon publication.
-Unpublished raw scRNA-seq data will be deposited in the EGA, and processed scRNA-seq data will be deposited in Gene Expression Omnibus (GEO) upon publication.
-Source data used in Fig. 3d and Extended Data Fig. 2a,c,d,e,f are provided in this paper.
-All other data supporting the results of this study are available from the corresponding author upon reasonable request.
+•	Raw DNA sequencing data are deposited in the European Genome-phenome Archive (EGA) and are publicly available under study accession number EGAS00001006775.
+•	Raw bulk RNA sequencing data are deposited in the EGA and are publicly available under study accession number EGAS00001004714.
+•	Quantified signals for t-CycIF data are publicly available in Synapse (https://doi.org/10.7303/syn53283672).
+•	Raw single-cell RNA-seq data have been deposited in the EGA (study accession number EGAS00001004714), and processed single-cell RNA-seq data will be deposited in Gene Expression Omnibus (GEO) and publicly available as of the date of publication.
+•	All original code has been deposited at Zenodo at https://doi.org/10.5281/zenodo.14794619 and is publicly available as of the date of publication.
+•	Any additional information required to reanalyze the data reported in this paper is available from the lead contact upon request.